André Lichnerowicz: Biography

-His grandfather Jan fought in the Polish resistance against the Prussians.
+Lichnerowicz's grandfather Jan fought in the Polish resistance against the Prussians.
 Forced to flee Poland in 1860, he finally settled in France, where he married a woman from Auvergne, Justine Faure.
-Lichnerowicz's father, Jean, held agrégation in classics and was secretary of the Alliance française, while his mother, a descendant of paper makers, was one of the first women to earn the agrégation in mathematics.
+Lichnerowicz's father, Jean, held teaching credentials (agrégation) in classics and was secretary of the Alliance française, while his mother, a descendant of paper-makers, was one of the first women to earn the agrégation in mathematics.
 Lichnerowicz's paternal aunt, Jeanne, was a novelist and translator known under the pseudonym Claude Dravaine.

 André attended the Lycée Louis-le-Grand and then the École Normale Supérieure in Paris, gaining agrégation in 1936.
 After two years, he entered the Centre national de la recherche scientifique (CNRS) as one of the first researchers recruited by this institution.

 Lichnerowicz studied differential geometry under Élie Cartan.
-His doctoral dissertation, completed in 1939 under the supervision of Georges Darmois, was entitled "Problemes Globaux en Mécanique Relativiste" (Global problems in relativistic mechanics).
+His doctoral dissertation, completed in 1939 under the supervision of Georges Darmois, was entitled "Problèmes Globaux en Mécanique Relativiste" (Global problems in relativistic mechanics).

 His academic career began under the cloud of Nazi occupation, during World War II.
 In 1941 he started teaching at the University of Strasbourg, which was moved to Clermont Ferrand and only returned to Strasbourg in 1945, after the end of the war.
 In November 1943 he was arrested during a raid but managed to escape.
 During 1944 he was invited to give a Cours Peccot at the Collège de France.

 From 1949 to 1952 he held a position at the University of Paris, and in 1952 he was appointed professor at the Collège de France, where he worked until his retirement in 1986.

 Lichnerowicz served as president of the Société mathématique de France during 1959.
 He was elected member of several national and international academies: the Accademia dei Lincei in 1962, the Académie des Sciences in 1963, the Real Academia de Ciencias in 1968, the Académie Royale de Belgique in 1975, the Pontifical Academy of Sciences in 1981, and the Accademia delle Scienze di Torino in 1984.

 In 1988 he was awarded the Prix de la langue française for having illustrated the quality and the beauty of French language in his works.
 In 2001 he received posthumous (together with his co-authors Alain Connes and Marco Schutzenberger) the Peano Prize for his work Triangle of Thoughts.

 In 2008 the André Lichnerowicz Prize was created to reward progresses in Poisson geometry, a research field where Lichnerowicz made pioneering contributions.

 Lichnerowicz was a believing Catholic who served as vice-president of the Centre Catholique des Intellectuels Français.